Redfield Records

 Redfield Records is a German independent label founded in Haan-Gruiten near Düsseldorf in 2001 and now residing in Melle near Osnabrück.
-In February 2013 the label founded their subsidiary under the name Redfield Digital which distribute only digital music worldwide.
+In February 2013 the label founded their subsidiary under the name Redfield Digital which only distributes digital music worldwide.

 The releases We Are the Mess by Electric Callboy and My Longest Way Home by Any Given Day marked the first two charting albums released by the label ever.